lynxx131/dotnet.microservice/README.md

 Code is licensed under the ISC license to use as you wish.

+**NOTE:** The current version of this package is no longer being developed.
+A version 2.0 of the core Dotnet.Microservice packge is on its way with major changes.

 ## Installation

 Run the following from the package manager console to install the package

-NOTE: The pre-release (-pre) flag is currently required for Non-DNX projects as the core Dotnet.Microservice package pulls in Microsoft.Extensions.Configuration which is still an RC so without the pre-release flag you will get a dependency resolution failure for Microsoft.Extensions.Configuration.

 ### ASP.NET Core 1.0